aflemm/andrew-website/content/projects/sheet.md

 # More Features

-- Maintains a log of your history, so you can recover discarded sheets
+- Maintains a searchable history, so you can recover discarded sheets
 - Syncs history to iCloud, which can be viewed and copied by the companion iOS app
 - Exports the current sheet, or entire history to text files
 - Keyboard shortcuts for most evey action
-- Applescript automations
+- AppleScript automations
 - Customizable:
     - Window size
     - Window behaviour